-Please fill in the information boxes below and return to the school office prior to any work commencing.
+Please fill in the information boxes be ow and return to the school office prior to any work commencing.

 Company Name and Co Registration number

 Company Address

 Post Code

 On behalf of

-I confirm acceptance of the terms and conditions of this document and agree to adhere to the Health, Safety and Safeguarding arrangements required by the School for contractors invited to work on all sites under the control of Truro and Penwith Academy Trust.
+Health, Safety and Safeguarding rms and conditions of this document and agree to adhere to the arrangements required by the School for contractors invited to work Truro and Penwith Academy Trust.

 Name:

-Signature:
+Signature: Date: